ihmeuw-scicomp/jobmon/docsource/advanced_usage.rst

     resume_factory.set_workflow_resume()
     resume_factory.reset_task_statuses()
     resume_wfr = resume_factory.create_workflow_run()

+Important caveat: if resuming a workflow by ID, you will not have the ability to change certain parameters that have been bound to the database, such as the workflow attributes or the compute resources.
+To run a workflow with updated resources, use the other resume path (recreate the workflow with the same workflow args).

 To resume a Workflow programmatically, make sure that your previous workflow run process is dead (kill it using the Slurm scancel command).